An $\omega$-rule for the logic of provability and its models: Preliminaries

 \end{enumerate}

 Let $A$ and $B$ be modal algebras.
 A map $f:A\yy B$ is called a {\em homomorphism of modal algebras} if it is a homomorphism of Boolean algebras and satisfies $ f(\mdl x)=\mdl f(x) $ for any $x\in A$.
-An injective homomorphism is called an {\em embedding}. \end{definition}
+An injective homomorphism is called an {\em embedding}.
+We write $\Diamond x$ for ${-}\mdl{-}x$, for each $x\in A$. \end{definition}